Dustin Long (writer)

 Dustin Long is an American novelist and author.
 He is known for his 2006 book Icelander.

 Biography

-Long studied English literature at the University of California, Berkeley, and is currently a Ph.D. student at Indiana University, Bloomington.
+Long studied English literature at the University of California, Berkeley, and is currently a PhD student at Indiana University, Bloomington.
 Long has a son, and is a teacher in Manhattan.
 He currently lives in Brooklyn.

 Career

 Icelander, published in 2006, was Long's first novel.
 It appeared on the Los Angeles Times best-sellers list.
 Long published a second novel, Bad Teeth, in 2014.

 Long cites Thomas Pynchon and David Foster Wallace as influences.